-Customers are trusting FinTech apps to keep their confidential banking information safe and secure.
+Customers trust FinTech apps to keep their confidential banking information safe and secure.

 You should employ high-level security features like AI fuzzing, data encryption and obfuscation, behavior analysis, and other relevant technologies to make your process secure.

-The lifecycle of a startup looks something like this: Create a product, customize it regularly to fit the market needs, generate loyal customers, reduce customer acquisition costs than customer lifetime revenue, creating a loop of happy customers bringing in more, and finally, scaling.
+The lifecycle of a startup looks something like this: Create a product, customize it regularly to fit the market needs, generate loyal customers, reduce customer acquisition costs than customer lifetime revenue, create a loop of happy customers bringing in more, and finally, scale.

-While numerous FinTech startups excel at most of these initial stages, only a few of them have truly entered the scale-up mode.
-This is majorly due to a few specific reasons like:
+While numerous FinTech startups excel at most of these initial stages, only a few have entered the scale-up mode.
+This is majorly due to a few specific reasons:

-One potential and effective solution for handling scaling up challenges is a collaboration between the startup and corporates.
+One potential and effective solution for scaling-up challenges is a collaboration between the startup and corporates.

-While there are collaborations in the FinTech market between lenders, banking service providers, and startups, a collaboration between a FinTech startup and a large organization for scaling would be different.
+While there are collaborations in the FinTech market between lenders, banking service providers and startups, a partnership between a FinTech startup and a large organization for scaling would be different.

 Based on the space you’ve carved out in your niche, you can add value to corporates in exchange for taking a load off your scaling needs.
 This could prove beneficial in increasing reach and cutting acquisition costs.

 FinTech companies are under tremendous pressure to understand and comply with government regulations.
-In fact, when there’s a breach in compliance, it can lead to major trust issues from the end-users, not to mention the struggle with the government.
+When there’s a breach in compliance, it can lead to major trust issues from the end-users, not to mention the struggle with the government.

-With customers stressing the importance of compliances, it is essential for companies to be on top of it.
+With customers stressing the importance of compliance, it is essential for companies to be on top of it.

 Government regulations are in place to protect the customers.
-So, companies must make sure that their transactions and operations are well within the compliances.
-And one best way to do that is to hire a legal consultant.
+So, companies must ensure that their transactions and operations are well within the observations.
+And one of the best ways to do that is to hire a legal consultant.

 For US FinTech companies, here are some of the regulatory laws and institutions that need to be followed: